hackclub/hackclub/workshops/particle_physics/README.md

 ```

 This might also look a bit intimidating at first, but if you break it down into sections it is much easier to understand.

-The first line just calculates the change in acceleration. [`deltaTime`](https://p5js.org/reference/#/p5/deltaTime) is used to keep the forces constant no matter how many frames per second you are getting.
-The next line adds the acceleration to the velocity.
-Then the velocity is added to the position, again using `deltaTime` to keep constant changes.
-Finally you reset the acceleration to zero.
+- The first line just calculates the change in acceleration. [`deltaTime`](https://p5js.org/reference/#/p5/deltaTime) is used to keep the forces constant no matter how many frames per second you are getting.
+- The next line adds the acceleration to the velocity.
+- Then the velocity is added to the position, again using `deltaTime` to keep constant changes.
+- Finally you reset the acceleration to zero.
 The velocity stays because of momentum.

 Yay!
 You set up the Particle class!
 Now you can go back to the main sketch and set up the particle management.

 ## Managing the Particles

-Let's go back to `sketch.js`.
+Open the `sketch.js` file in the left sidebar.
 Right now the code should look like this:

 ```javascript
 function setup () {